prakhar0711/Learn-React-Js/07_passwordGenerator/README.md

 ### 7. Test and Debug

-Run the React development server (`npm start`) to test the app in the browser.
+Run the React development server (`npm run dev`) to test the app in the browser.
 Verify password generation, length adjustment, and character options.

 ### 8. Deployment